zhuje/agent-frameworks/README.md

 ## 🦙 Llama-Stack: Agentic RAG & Code Interpreter Example

-This `agent-frameworks/prototype/frameworks/llamastack` shows how to set up the Llama-Stack framework and run it with Podman as well as set up agentic RAG and the code interpreter.
+This agent-frameworks in `/prototype/frameworks/llamastack` shows how to set up the Llama-Stack framework and run it with Podman as well as set up agentic RAG and the code interpreter.

 ## 🏦 Use Case: Insurance Automation